 You can browse through numerous diamonds and pick a setting which complements the stone.
 Thus, you can stick to your engagement ring budget while finding just what you or your future spouse would like to have.

 Mounted or Loose Diamonds: Which One Should You Select?

 Now that you have gone through the good things and relative negatives of both, it boils down to the final choice.
 Which one you should choose is a matter of your specific circumstances, including your budget and time available to make the purchase.
 If you want a ring on short notice, your safest bet may be to go for a preset ring.
 Your choices may be rather limited in that case, but you can find a fantastic piece.
-The most significant thing is to buy from a trustable seller or jeweler.
+The most significant thing is to buy from a trustable seller or jeweler like RockHer.

 If your engagement is months away from now, your best choice may be a loose stone.
 In this case, you will have all the time in the world to shop around and choose between many affordable loose diamonds.